jasonkylefrank/Front-end-Curriculum/ES6-JavaScript/README.md

  Destructuring can also work with **arrays**, so the same principle applies to seeing `[` and `]`.
 Left-hand-side means its destructuring, right-hand-side means you’re making an array.

 2.  **Arrow functions**:  Sometimes people just show these as being a less-verbose way to write anonymous functions.
-That’s great and all, but a big benefit to them is also the fact that it automatically binds the “this” of its context.
+That’s great and all, but a **big benefit** to them is also the fact that it **automatically binds the “this” of its context**.
 Here’s an example:

  ```
 // Note: using ES6 Class syntax here since it is much more understandable